 THREE YEARS AGO: Blueberry Buckwheat Pancakes

-- 4 tablespoons unsalted butter cut into 4 pieces, and 8 tablespoons unsalted butter melted and cooled
+- 4 tablespoons butter cut into 8 pieces

 - 1 ½ cups granulated sugar